Can You Powder Coat Plastic? Here's Everything You Need to Know

 Common Challenges Encountered:

-3. Structural Deformation: Some plastics may warp or lose their structural integrity under high heat.
+3. Structural Deformation: Certain plastics might warp or lose their strength under high heat.

-4. Cost Implications: Initial costs may be higher due to the specialized techniques required compared to liquid coatings.
+4. Cost Implications: Initial costs can be higher due to the specialized methods needed compared to liquid coatings.

-When evaluating the suitability of powder coating for your plastic part applications:
+When considering powder coating for your plastic parts:

 Alternatives to Powder Coating for Non-Metal Materials